Turning Desynit’s website into a powerful sales machine

 That single powerful statement shaped the foundation of a new client-focused Desynit brand.

 “I think this research has actually been a very, very important event for the company.
 It has been quite fundamental.
 I don’t think you realise how many assumptions you make about what people think about your business.
 Valuable Content listened to our customers and they were able to put across our values in terms that really meant something from the customer perspective.
-They changed our approach from an internally-focused message — ‘we build business applications’ — to ‘good systems change your life’, which was entirely what our service meant to our customers.”– Amy Grenham
+They changed our approach from an internally-focused message — ‘we build business applications’ — to ‘good systems change your life’, which is the purpose of our service and spoke directly to our customers.
+This shift in focus has been key to our success.””– Amy Grenham

 By creating this core brand message — good systems change your life — Valuable Content were able to devise a consistent approach and plan and provide a raft of content for the new Desynit website.
 Underpinning everything was the desire to create content that would be useful to Desynit’s key audiences — such as the Good Systems Manifesto.
 “The manifesto is a really fantastic example of how Valuable Content have listened to our customers and to us and they’ve come up with something really creative and really rich with a universal appeal.
 If we hadn’t used them, I think we may have got a website that was possibly more of a work of art; when what we really wanted was a work of commerce.” – Amy Grenham